 But it’s been completely blackened due to years of villagers occupying the site and setting fires inside.
-Unlike at Dendera, Edfu’s ceiling has yet to be repainted.
+And unlike at Dendera, Edfu’s ceiling has yet to be repainted.

 Again, the reliefs on the walls are largely ceremonial.
 But along the wall closest to the entrance, notice the two small chapels.
 The one to the east was a library which contained a multitude of sacred texts.
 While the texts are long gone, a list of books was inscribed on the wall.

-Interestingly, around five centuries later, the Neoplatonic philosophers compiled a list of sacred texts of Egypt that they were aware of.
-And it happened to align pretty closely with the list presented here.
+Fascinatingly, around five centuries later, Neoplatonic philosophers compiled a list of sacred texts of Egypt that they were aware of.
+And despite not having seen this inscription, it happened to align pretty closely.

 The vestibule leads into a Hypostyle Hall consisting of twelve columns.
 It’s filled with well-done reliefs, largely of the ceremonial variety.
 Looking closely, you’ll see Horus, Isis and Hathor making numerous appearances.

 Two antechambers then lead into the main sanctuary, the most sacred part of the temple.
-Out of the dozens of temples I visited in Egypt, Edfu is the only one in which I encountered a shrine and solar barque within sanctuary!
+Out of the dozens of temples I visited in Egypt, Edfu is the only one where I encountered a shrine and solar barque within sanctuary!

 With the exception of the Temple of Ptah at Karnak, all other sanctuaries in Egypt are mostly empty.